Gaudapada: Contents

 Chronologically, according to Hajime Nakamura, the Buddhist texts that quote from Gaudapada Karikas imply that the Vedantic ideas in the first three chapters are of greater antiquity.
-Most of Chapter Three of the compilation of Gaudapada Karika was complete by 400–500 CE, states Nakamura.
-He estimates that most of Chapter One was complete by 300–400 CE, while Chapter Two which presupposes Chapter One can be dated to have been mostly complete after Chapter One but before Chapter Three.
+Nakamura states that most of Chapter Three of the Gaudapada Karika was complete by 400–500 CE.
+He estimates that most of Chapter One was complete by 300–400 CE, while Chapter Two, which presupposes Chapter One, can be dated after Chapter One but before Chapter Three.
 Most of the Chapter Four was written sometime between 400 and 600 CE.

 Chapter One: Traditional Doctrine (Agama)

-The Self resides in one's body in three forms: waking state, sleeping dreamy state and in deep sleep state, according to Potter's translation.
-When awake, the Self experiences the Vishva – the external objects and the visible; when dreaming, it experiences the Taijasa – the internal mind objects and what appears in the dreams; when in deep sleep, the Self experiences Prajna – the unpolarized, the fruits of the heart and bliss.
-The description of these states of self are similar, states Arvind Sharma, to those found in Brihadaranyaka Upanishad and other ancient Hindu texts.
+The Self resides in one's body in three forms: waking state, sleeping dreamy state and deep sleep state, according to Potter's translation.
+In the awake state, the Self experiences the Vishva – the external objects and the visible; in the dream state, it experiences the Taijasa – the internal mind objects and dream appearances; and in deep sleep, it experiences Prajna – the unpolarised, the fruits of the heart and bliss.
+Arvind Sharma notes that the description of these states of self are similar to those found in Brihadaranyaka Upanishad and other ancient Hindu texts.

-Gaudapada presents the competing traditional theories about life in vogue, before and in his times, in Karika 6 through 9.
-Some claim creation is the result of the expansion of the Self, some claim it is a mere magic show, some claim the creation is from God's desire, some claim Kala (time) creates all beings.
-In Karika 10, the text states there is a fourth state of the Self, called Turiya, one of Advaita (nonduality), all pervading, unchanging and without Dukkha (sorrow).
+In Karikas 1.6-1.9, Gaudapada presents the competing traditional theories about life in vogue, before and in his times.
+Some claim that creation is the result of the expansion of the Self, some claim it is a mere magic show, some claim the creation is from God's desire, some claim Kala (time) creates all beings.
+In Karika 1.10, the text states there is a fourth state of the Self, called Turiya, one of Advaita (nonduality), all pervading, unchanging and without Dukkha (sorrow).
 This fourth state of Self in Gaudapada Karika is found in chapters 8.7 through 8.12 of Chandogya Upanishad, which discusses the "four states of consciousness" as awake, dream-filled sleep, deep sleep, and beyond deep sleep.

-The Vishva and Taijasa state of Self – states Gaudapada – can be a source of cause and effect, the Prajna is only cause, while Turiya state is neither.
+According to Gaudapada, the Vishva and Taijasa state of Self can be a source of cause and effect, the Prajna state is only cause, while Turiya state is neither.
+In the Prajna state, consciousness lies dormant like a seed, whereas in the Turiya it is fully awake and always seeing.
 It is the waking state and dream state that lead to awareness, errors and unawareness.
 The perceived duality of the world is Maya, when in reality there is only nonduality.
-Chapter One ends with the discussion of the Om and its symbolism for Brahman, and the Atman within the heart of all living beings.
+Karikas 1.19-1.29 identify Vishva, Taijasa, and Prajna with the syllables A, U, and M of Om, while Turiya, beyond all measure, transcends every state.
+Chapter One ends with the discussion of the syllable Om and its symbolism for Brahman and for the Atman within the heart of all living beings.